1Where is the Walkway Over the Hudson located?

 West/Ulster: The parking entrance in Highland/Town of Lloyd is at 87 Haviland Road, Highland NY 12528.
 This lot is operated by the Town of Lloyd and is free at this time.
 The Town of Lloyd is in the process of installing pay stations for street parking, but they have not yet been activated.
 Access is also provided from the Hudson Valley Rail Trail.

 Frequent visitors to NYS Parks across the state may want to consider the Empire Passport -- an annual parking pass that provides access to most NYS Parks and Historic Sites for only $80 per year.

 3Is there any cost to visit the Walkway Over the Hudson?

-Visiting the Walkway Over the Hudson is FREE year-round, except during special events such as the Walkway Marathon, the July 4th Fireworks Spectacular and the Starry Starry Night gala.
+Visiting the Walkway Over the Hudson is FREE year-round, except during special events like the July 4th Fireworks Spectacular and the Starry Starry Night gala.
 Check our event calendar to see more about our special events!

-4Is the Walkway's ADA-compliant?
+4Is the Walkway ADA-compliant?
 What are the accessibility features?

 The elevator is open from 9 a.m. until 90 minutes prior to park closing (weather permitting, it will not operate under threat of thunder, lightning, and high winds).

 A substantial chest-height safety railing on both sides of this wide, flat and smooth concrete walkway.
 Please note: Expansion joints on bridge do not meet ADA compliance.
 Please use caution while traversing.